weaviate/weaviate/docs/en/use/running-weaviate.md

   wget https://raw.githubusercontent.com/creativesoftwarefdn/weaviate/develop/docker-compose/runtime-stable/janusgraph.properties
 ```

-Open docker-compose.yml and replace `stable` in the image (`image: creativesoftwarefdn/weaviate:stable`) with the prefered version number.
+Open docker-compose.yml and replace `stable` in the image (`image: creativesoftwarefdn/weaviate:stable`) with the preferred version number.

 ```sh
 $ docker-compose up
 ```

 - Runs with the latest open source Contextionary.
-More indepth information about the contextionary can be found [here](../contribute/contextionary.md).
+More in-depth information about the contextionary can be found [here](../contribute/contextionary.md).
 - Weaviate becomes available as HTTP service on port 8080 on `://{IP}/weaviate/v1/{COMMAND}`.

-## Run Weaviate stand alone with Docker
+## Run Weaviate stand-alone with Docker

 Weaviate can also be run stand-alone.